 Construction Management Plan

-Project Name

-15 Lyncroft Gardens NW6 1LB
+Project Name 15 Lyncroft Gardens NW6 1LB

 Introduction

-On all of Advantage Basement's projects, the safety and welfare of all is of paramount importance.
-This Document concentrates on how we interface with the existing site operations and how we manage those interfaces to safeguard the general public, construction work force and the project as a whole.
-The following key topics have been identified which will be developed in more detail and agreed prior to the work commencing on site:
+On all of Advantage Basement's projects, the safety and welfare of all is of paramount

+importance.
+This Document concentrates on how we interface with the existing site operations

+and how we manage those interfaces to safeguard the general public, construction work force

+and the project as a whole.
+The following key topics have been identified which will be develope d
-- Licenses and Bay Suspensions

-- Site Access and Traffic Management

-- Site Layout

-- Security Hoardings

-- Parking Strategy

-- Logistics Management

-- Waste Minimisation

-- Community relations Considerate Constructor

-- Environmental Considerations

-- Site Housekeeping

-- Hours of Working
+in more detail and agreed prior to the work commencing on site:

+Contents

 Licenses and Bay Suspensions

+Site Access and Traffic Management

+Site Layout

+Security Hoardings

+Parking Strategy

+Logistics Management

+Waste Minimisation

+Community relations - Considerate Constructor

+Environmental Considerations

+Site Housekeeping

+Hours of Working

+Licenses and Bay Suspensions

+One have outside of property where a skip will be placed for removal of waste

 One bay outside of property where a skip will be placed for removal of waste.

 Site Access and Traffic Management

 The main access to the site will be from the A41 Finchley Road turning onto Lyncroft Gardens.
-Highway signage will be erected on the surrounding road network warning all site users of the construction site entrance and exit.
+Highway signage will be erected on the surrounding road network warning all site users of the

+construction site entrance and exit.

-On arrival at the site boundary there will be an Advantage Basement representative to meet all visitors, operatives and delivery vehicles.
+On arrival at the site boundary there will be an Advantage Basement representative to meet all

+visitors, operatives and delivery vehicles.
+Personnel Access onto to the site will be controlled by а

+the set of u

+visitors, operatives and delivery vehicles.
 Personnel Access onto to the site will be controlled by a logistics supervisor.
 This will ensure no unauthorised personnel enter onto site and that everyone can be accounted for at the end of each working shift.